sethballantyne/Plexis/README.md

 ## Changes in 0.10
 * Fixed a bug where the ball was being attached to the bottom of the paddle if the paddle's frame changed.
-* Added the Jumbo and Shrink power ups.
+* Added the Jumbo, Shrink and Wall power ups.